glg-public/glg-assignment/README.md

 ## Setup

 ### 0. Prerequisites
 Install Docker and Docker Compose on your machine, if you haven't already.
+If you are using a Windows machine, you may need to install WSL2 to run Docker Desktop or update your BIOS settings to enable virtualization.

+If prompted to enable file sharing in Windows, please accept the prompt.

 Windows: https://docs.docker.com/desktop/install/windows-install/

 Mac: https://docs.docker.com/desktop/install/mac-install/

 ### 1. Clone the Repository